digitalrebar/provision/doc/operations/drpcli.rst

 Using the ``drpcli`` tool
 +++++++++++++++++++++++++

-.. note:: **drpcli** normally spits out JSON formatted objects or an array of objects.
+.. note:: **drpcli** normally outputs JSON formatted objects or an array of objects.
 To help with some of the command line functions, we use the **jq** tool.
 This is available for both Linux and Darwin.
 You can specify output format to be YAML, with the ``--format=yaml`` flag.

 In this doc we will assume that ``drpcli`` is already somewhere in the path and have setup the environment variables to access Digital Rebar Provision.
 See, :ref:`rs_cli`.